 These muscular imbalances have a higher chance of injuring them at some point if they are not appropriately treated.
 The last thing you want to do is hurt your client.
 Not only does it prevent them from progressing, but there’s also a good chance they will get worse because they may become more sedentary.

 It is vital that they have the proper flexibility and strength to perform the exercises that you want.
-An excellent example for this would be the squatting exercise.
-If your clients hip extensors or hip flexors are too weak or strong this is something you should address before you have them perform squats.
+An excellent example of this would be the squatting exercise.
+If your clients hip extensors or hip flexors are too weak or strong this is something you should address before you have them perform squats or build muscle.

 You need to make sure that your client’s musculoskeletal system is balanced before throwing heavyweight at them!
 NASM is a great certification that focuses strongly on muscular imbalances and correcting them!
 Check out my list of the best personal training certifications.

 Figure out what exercises and routines work best for your client

 Everybody’s body responds differently to various exercise stressors.
 As a professional fitness coach, once your client is neutral, without any muscular imbalances, it will be time for you to test different exercises and routines to see what fits them best.

 I have known individuals that respond exceptionally well from barbell chest press exercises and others who respond better to dumbbell chest press exercises.
 Like I said above everyone is entirely different, so you need to keep on trying different things to see which ones your clients respond best to.